 How popular is the baby name Rochelle in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Rochelle and check out all the blog posts that mention the name Rochelle.
+Plus, check out all the blog posts that mention the name Rochelle.

 They were young actresses on the cusp of movie stardom back in the 1920s and 1930s.

 About 13 Baby Stars were selected by the Western Association of Motion Picture Advertisers every year from 1922 to 1934 (minus 1930 and 1933).